Pennsylvania Online Sports Betting Apps

 - Harrah’s Philadelphia

 - FanDuel Sportsbook at Valley Forge Casino

-Additionally, Presque Isle Downs Casino is in the process of getting their retail sportsbooks ready for launch on June 1.
+Additionally, Presque Isle Downs Casino is in the process of getting their retail sportsbooks ready for launch later this summer.
 Mount Airy and Mohegan Sun Pocono are conditionally approved to launch both online and retail sportsbooks.
 Per PGCB rules, the retail sportsbook will need to open first.

 While the two off-track betting parlors operate under Parx’s PA sports betting license, the other casinos on this list all plan to offer an online betting counterpart as well.
 Some have partners that are already operating betting apps in other states like New Jersey or Nevada.

 These are the various sportsbooks and what partners they are working with: